ProjectHydroTech/Zybo-Z7/Download.md

 ![image](https://user-images.githubusercontent.com/92703672/152485934-1f08077b-5eda-4885-95a2-c29564797c00.png)

-<b>Step 17.</b> Locate the directory where Vitis and Vivado was downloaded into e.g. C:\Xilinx\Vivado\2019.2\data\boards\board_files (Mentioned in step 7 and 12) and paste the 3 files copied into here.
+<b>Step 17.</b> Navigate to the board_files directory under Xilinx\Vivado\2019.2\data\boards\board_files folder where Vitis and Vivado was downloaded into in step 7 and 12 e.g. C:\Xilinx\Vivado\2019.2\data\boards\board_files and paste the 3 files copied into here.
 Your board files folder should contain the 3 files that were copied from step 16.

 ![Screenshot 2022-02-04 150522](https://user-images.githubusercontent.com/92703672/152486728-fe129f4b-aa69-4276-87a7-dfe5400689bd.png)